pushme-pullyou/tootoo13/pages/contributing.md

 ***

-Thank you for considering contributing to Parallel Constitution.
+Thank you for considering contributing to our effort.
 We look forward to your participation.
-We hope that sharing your experiences will benefit others who read and use our efforts.
+We hope that sharing your experiences will benefit others who read and use our code.

 We've put together the following guidelines to help you figure out where you can best be helpful.